SHORT STORIES 2015/16

-Sandra Hunter writes literary fiction.
-Her stories have won the 2016 Gold Line Press Chapbook Prize, October 2014 Africa Book Club Award, 2014 H.E.
+Sandra Hunter’s stories have won the 2016 Gold Line Press Chapbook Prize, 2014 Africa Book Club Award, 2014 H.E.
 Francis Fiction Award, and three Pushcart nominations.
 She is a 2016 Bridport Prize fnalist and a 2017 MacDowell Fellow.
 Her books: a fiction chapbook Small Change and the novel, Losing Touch.

 WHAT'S HAPPENING 2016/2017

 Adam Berlin, author and poet, also writes highly-acclaimed articles about boxing.
 He is the editor of J Journal, a literary magazine based at the John Jay College of Criminal Justice in New York.
 His review of Small Change is in the October edition of the excellent Word Riot.
 You can read it here.

 Where: 31220 Oak Crest Drive, Westlake Village, CA 91361

 I'm so happy to have the chance to run a writing workshop and read from Small Change at one of the most beautiful libraries in LA County.